albar965/littlenavmap-manual/en/MAPDISPLAY.md

 ### Map Context Menu {#map-context-menu}

 The map context menu can be activated using right click or the menu key.
 Menu items are enabled or disabled depending on selected object and some menu items contain the name of the selected map object for clarification.

-The map context menu contains the following menu entries.

 #### ![Show Information](../images/icons/globals.png "Show Information") Show Information {#show-information}